viylouu/forrst/README.md

 # furry
 furry engine is a game engine designed to be a game engine
-you interface with it through c++
-it is only built using c99 and c++
+it is built using c99

 # license
 this project is licensed under the LGPLv3 copyleft,